melaniebrgr/learning-computer-science/02-programming/03-algorithms.md

 ## What is an algorithm?

-A algorthm is a set of instructions carried out to solve a problem.
+An algorithm is a set of instructions carried out to solve a problem.
 An algorithm:

 - has instructions and flow controls,
 - converges (a fancy way to say that it concludes), and